-Rockset is a real-time analytics solution enabling low latency search and aggregations.
-It joins on massive semi-structured data without operational burden.
-Rockset automatically indexes your data – structured, semi-structured, geo and time series data – for real-time search and analytics at scale.
+Rockset is a real-time analytics solution that enables low-latency searches and aggregations.
+Rockset automatically indexes structured, semi-structured, geo, and time-series data for real-time search and analytics at scale.

-Using Rockset, you can create personalized user experiences, build real-time decision systems, serve IoT applications, and more, with a real-time indexing database that can power sub-second queries at massive scale.
+Use Rockset to create personalized user experiences, build real-time decision systems, serve IoT applications, and more, with a real-time indexing database that can power sub-second queries on a massive scale.

-Rockset has native integrations pre-built for MongoDB, DynamoDB, Kafka, Kinesis, S3 and GCS.
-By following our step-by-step tutorials, Rockset will automatically load your data within seconds and you can begin making SQL queries immediately--in fact, new data is queryable with a p95 of two seconds.
-Rockset initially bulk loads data and then switches to continuous ingest to stay in sync with your source, ingesting millions of events per second.
-No ETL tools are required.
+As you follow our step-by-step tutorials, Rockset will automatically load your data within seconds so you can begin making SQL queries immediately.
+New data can be queried with a p95 (95th percentile latency) of two seconds.
+Rockset initially loads the data in bulk.
+It then continuously ingests upwards of millions of events per second, to stay in sync with your data source.
+No ETL tools are required for this process.

-Note: Even if your desired data source is not currently supported or if you prefer to build your own custom connector, you can always use the Write API to manually load your data.
+Note: If your data source is not currently supported, or if you prefer to build your own custom connector, you can use the Write API to manually load your data.

 Learn more about how real-time updates are architected in Rockset.

-Rocketset ingests your data without needing a schema ahead of time.
+Rockset ingests your data without the need for a pre-built schema.
 Smart schemas are then automatically generated based on the exact fields and types present in the ingested data.
-The schema represents semi-structured data, nested objects and arrays, mixed types and nulls, enabling relational SQL queries over all these constructs.
-You can also define your own transformations by using Field Mappings to create new fields by applying SQL expressions on incoming data.
+The schema represents and enables SQL queries for semi-structured data, nested objects and arrays, mixed types and nulls.
+You can also define your own transformations by using Field Mappings.
+These field mappings create new fields by applying SQL expressions on incoming data.

 Learn more about how smart schemas are generated in Rockset.

-Support for full SQL, including aggregations, filtering, windowing and joins over all types of fields including heavily nested objects and arrays, is available on any semi-structured data with Rockset.
-This enables the full expressiveness and flexibility of SQL queries over data in supported data sources, even if they don't natively support SQL.
+over all types of fields (including heavily nested objects and arrays), on any semi-structured data.
+This enables the use and flexibility of SQL queries over data in supported data sources, even if they don't natively support SQL.

-See our SQL Reference for the full list of all functions available when writing SQL queries on Rockset.
+See our SQL Reference for the full list of all functions available for writing SQL queries in Rockset.

 Query Lambdas are named, parameterized SQL queries stored in Rockset that can be executed from a dedicated REST endpoint.
 With Query Lambdas, you can save and enforce version control for your SQL queries and integrate them into your CI/CD workflows.

-Using the Rockset CLI, you can also create, manage, and deploy your Query Lambdas directly from your local computer.
+Use the Rockset CLI to create, manage, and deploy your Query Lambdas directly from your local computer.
 Query Lambdas are also fully supported in Rockset’s official client libraries and the Rockset API.